Fabxx/LCL/README.md

 If you don't have these folders you can create them.

-NOTE: Game names and covers must NOT have special characters like `-` `&` `'`
+NOTE: Game names and covers must NOT have special characters like `-` `&` `'`.

-- In case of the Xbox 360 playlist, you need to apply manual scan.
-Then associate the launcher core, scan and play. until a rdb database is created from the respective dat file of the Xbox 360 library to support auto scan.
+      Game and cover names must be identical.

 # BIOS Notes
   - pcsx2 will run the configured BIOS through `run core` with `-bios` flag, but it must be configured first in pcsx2 GUI